 The resulting stabilisation work cost millions of dollars and ultimately forced the club into bankruptcy, allowing the Trump Organization to step in and rescue the project in 2002.
 Following further costly repairs, the 18-hole layout finally opened for play on 20 January 2006.

-It’s said that Donald Trump himself made improvements to the original Pete Dye design, softening greens, repositioning bunkers, removing some of the forced carries and adding a number of elevated tee boxes.
+It’s said that Donald Trump himself made "improvements" to the original Pete and Perry Dye design, softening greens, repositioning bunkers, removing some of the forced carries and adding a number of elevated tee boxes.

 Unfortunately, the course was scheduled to host the annual end of season PGA Grand Slam of Golf tournament in 2015 but the event was cancelled due in large part to the then presidential contender’s controversial comments about illegal immigration.